guillaume-lrt/INF585/README.md

 The majority of VCL structures and functions are aimed to be minimalistic without hidden states.
 The code remains fully compatible with direct raw OpenGL calls and user-defined shaders.
 The animation loop itself is entirely defined by the user.

-The code contains two main parts:
+The code contains two main parts :
 * The VCL library itself in `library/vcl/` directory - contains the helper functions and structures
 * The pre-made 3D scenes in `scenes/` directory.
 Each scene is fully defined in its subdirectory and correspond to an independant project and executable.